Last updated in September 2015

 Based on the agreement reached by Federal Chancellor Merkel and Algerian President Bouteflika, the German-Algerian Joint Economic Commission met for the first time in spring 2011 in Berlin.
 It was presided over by Algeria’s Minister of Industry and, for the German side, the responsible state secretary at the Federal Ministry of Economics and Technology.
 The commission’s fourth meeting was held in Algiers on 12 and 13 March 2014 and was attended by numerous representatives of German companies.

 Investment protection, shipping, air transport and double taxation agreements are in place between the two countries.

 The Goethe Institute in Algiers was established in 1963.
 It was closed from 1994 to 2001 but has been operating again since then.
 Its activities focus on language work.
-A German Academic Exchange Service (DAAD) lecturer has been teaching at the University of Oran since the 2008/2009 winter semester and another DAAD lectureship was established at the University of Algiers in August 2013, though the position is vacant at present (2014/2015).
+A German Academic Exchange Service (DAAD) lecturer taught at the University of Oran from the 2008/2009 winter semester until summer 2015.
+Another DAAD lectureship was established at the University of Algiers in August 2013, though the position is vacant at present (2014/2015).
 In September 2014, an agreement was reached with Algeria on the admission of three Algerian schools to the global network of partner schools created by the Schools: Partners for the Future initiative (PASCH).
 The schools receive support from the Goethe Institute in Algiers.